Jenny is a Team GB Age Group triathlete. She talks to Sundried about how she got into the sport and gives her top tips for those just starting out.

 You’ve been competing in triathlons for 2 years now, how has your training changed?

 Before I started triathlon I was getting pretty downhearted about running.
 Going out twice a day was getting lonely and I was slowly falling out of love with the sport.
 I'd always swam as a teenager and enjoyed the club sessions so I thought I’d give triathlon a go to try and spice things up a bit!
 Training is so much more varied now.
-I still train ⅔ times a day, but it's not all running which is so refreshing.
-I also do more strength and conditioning work to compliment the three sports, as I'm using more muscles now than when I was just running!
+I still train two or three times a day, but it's not all running which is so refreshing.
+I also do more strength and conditioning work to compliment the three sports, as I'm using more muscles now than when I was just running.
 It's sometimes harder to fit the tri training in as you have to build in time to get the pool or plan your ride around the next rain storm, but it's definitely worth it!

 Do you have any tips for those training to do a triathlon?